fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Custom Page

-If you want to generate a custom page, you can first create a page from the command:
+If you want to generate a custom page, same as create about page.

+1. Create a page from the command:

 ```sh
 $ hexo new page example
 ```

-Then edit `/source/example/index.md`：
+2. Edit `/source/example/index.md`：

 ```markdown
 ---